wattik/topic-estimation/README.md

 ## Insert data into redis

+Check the `wiki_db/cs` folder which shall comprise sql dumps and, optionally, ready-to-use redis import files.
+The latter is typically names `<table name>_redis.txt`.
+In case those are included (and are up-to-date), you can skip to the step 2.
+If the folder is empty, download the sql dumps from `https://dumps.wikimedia.org/cswiki/`.
+It has been tested that the `latest` folder is usually incomplete, therefore, use the latest full dump named by numbers only.
+Download only those tables: `categorylinks`, `page`, `pagelinks`, `redirect`.
+And put them into the `wiki_db/cs` folder.

+### STEP 1

-Go to the _wiki_db_ folder and run in terminal:
+Go to the _wiki_db_ folder and run in terminal: `<dir to wiki_db>/sql2redis_cs.bash`.
-`./sql2redis_cs.bash`.
-This script takes the sql dumps in wiki_db/cs as input and converts them into a redis mass insert file.
-Also note that for different sql dumps just change names in the bash script.
+This script takes the sql dumps in wiki_db/cs as input and converts them into a redis mass-insert file.
+Also note that for different sql, dumps just change names in the bash script.

+### STEP 2

 Assuming a redis server is running.
 To insert a redis file into redis, run:

-`cat page_redis.txt | redis-cli --pipe`
+`cat <dir to wiki_db>cs/page_redis.txt | redis-cli --pipe`

-`cat categorylinks_redis.txt | redis-cli --pipe`
+`cat <dir to wiki_db>cs/categorylinks_redis.txt | redis-cli --pipe`

-`cat pagelinks_redis.txt | redis-cli --pipe`
+`cat <dir to wiki_db>cs/pagelinks_redis.txt | redis-cli --pipe`

-`cat redirects_redis_redis.txt | redis-cli --pipe`
+`cat <dir to wiki_db>cs/redirects_redis_redis.txt | redis-cli --pipe`

-Now redis includes all the data.
+Now redis includes all data.

 ## How to run it

-There are several task one can do with the module, however, two general ways are suggested: estimate a topic of a specific text, or run the estimator for several csv file.
+There are several tasks one require from the module, however, two general ways are suggested: estimate a topic of a specific text, or run the estimator for several csv file.

+### Single text use-case

 For simple topic estimation of a specific text, use **get_topics.py**.
 This file is listed in the root folder of the module and can be executed, for example, from terminal by:
 `python <dir to module>/get_topics.py "text"`